How To Port TWRP For MediaTek Android Devices

 9. Once you have deleted the split_img folder files from the port AIK folder, copy the split_img files in the stock AIK folders and paste them in the port AIK folder.Copy Stock Split Image And Paste In Port Split Image Folder

 10. Go back to the stock AIK folder and this time, open the ramdisk folder, in the ramdisk folder, you will find a default.prop file and a prop.default file.
-The default.prop file, we don’t need it, so, copy only the device prop.default file and replace it with the once in the port ramdisk folder.Replace Port Prop Default File With Stock Prop Default File
+The default.prop file, we don’t need it, so, copy only the device prop.default file and replace it with the one in the port ramdisk folder.Replace Port Prop Default File With Stock Prop Default File

 11. Now, we need to repack the port recovery.img and test our newly ported TWRP custom recovery.